South Africa's Ramaphosa hits back as party backs him over 'Farmgate' scandal | Politics

 The ANC's Mashatile said the decision by the party's National Executive Committee to back Ramaphosa had not been unanimous.
 "Were we unanimous?
 No, there were a lot of debates, but we had to end somewhere, and what I am reporting is where we ended.
 That we will not support this report," Mashatile told reporters.

-He said the decision was made in the best interests of the country and to secure stability, without going into further detail.
-ANC lawmakers, who have the most seats in parliament, are now expected to vote against the report when it comes up for debate on Tuesday.
+He said the decision was made in the best interests of the country and to secure stability, without elaborating.
+ANC lawmakers, who have the most seats in parliament, are expected to vote against adopting the report when it comes up for debate.

 South Africa's main opposition party, the liberal Democratic Alliance, said it had submitted a motion to dissolve the National Assembly and reiterated its call for an early election.
 "Ramaphosa will survive," Jakkie Cilliers, a political scientist at the Institute for Security Studies, said.